lgorissen/k4d/lab 18/README.md

 We will specify a Pod that consists of:

 - Container terra10-transporter: the functionality to 'transport someone from one location to another'
-- Container terra10-monitor: returns a log file of the activity of your transporter
+- Container terra10-monitor: returns a log file of the activity of the transporter
-- Volume transportlog (of type emptyDir) that holds the log file for the transporter
+- Volume transportlog: holds the log file for the transporter

 You probably have already guessed that terra10-transporter writes logging data to the transportlog Volume.
 The terrra10-monitor retrieves the data from the transportlog Volume

-## Pod specification
+## 18.2 Pod specification

-The manifest file for the Pod, as well as the 2 Docker Containers is in the `lab 18` folder.
-The anifest `terra10-transporter.yaml`:
+The manifest file for the Pod, as well as the code for the 2 Docker Containers is in the `lab 18` folder.

+The Pod manifest `terra10-transporter.yaml`:

 ```bash
 apiVersion: v1